-A sway bar is provided on the front and drive axles to increase vehicle stability.
-It controls lateral motion (swaying movement) of vehicle (Fig. 10).
+A sway bar is provided on the front axle to increase vehicle stability.
+It controls lateral motion (swaying movement) of the vehicle (Fig. 10).
+Vehicles equipped with an independent front suspension (IFS) are provided with two sway bars.
+Refer to supplement information on independent front suspension for more details.

-FIGURE 10: SWAY BAR 16014
+FIGURE 10: RIGID FRONT AXLE SWAY BAR

 - 1. Disconnect the two links from sway bar.

-- 2. Safely support the sway bar.
+- Safely support the sway bar.
 Unbolt the four bushing collars from subframe.

-- 3. Remove sway bar.
+- Remove sway bar.